atbcb/ICTTestingBaseline/docs/15Headings.md

 1. Determine the outcome of 15.1
 2. Determine the outcome of 15.2
     * Passed: Both outcomes of 15.1 and 15.2 passed
-    * Failed: Both outcomes of 15.1 and 15.2 did not pass
+    * Failed: Either outcome of 15.1 and 15.2 did not pass

 ### Headings - B15.3-
 #### Rule Description